Hyperparathyroidism

 • Drink plenty of fluids to minimize the chance of nephrolithiasis

-• Avoid drugs that can raise serum calcium (eg, thiazide diuretics)
+• Avoid medications that can raise serum calcium (eg, thiazide diuretics)

 Surgery

 In patients with symptomatic or progressive hyperparathyroidism, surgery is indicated.
-The indications for surgery in patients with asymptomatic, primary hyperparathyroidism are controversial.
-Surgical parathyroidectomy increases bone density and may have modest effects on symptoms that impact quality of life, but most patients do not have progressive deterioration in biochemical abnormalities or bone density.
+The indications for surgery in patients with asymptomatic primary hyperparathyroidism are based on the likelihood of eventual morbidity.
+Surgical parathyroidectomy increases bone density and may have modest effects on symptoms that impact quality of life, but most patients do not develop progressive biochemical abnormalities or deterioration in bone density.
 Many experts recommend surgery in the following circumstances (1):

 • Serum calcium 1 mg/dL (0.25 mmol/L) greater than the upper limits of normal